manuX28-K/RobotEyesOnTFT/Readme.md

 # Where do I get started ?

-Well, you need to get the TFT-Eyes.ino file from the releases tab.
-And open it up from the Arduino IDE ( latest build...older ones will work ig ) and flash it to your ESP.
+Well, you need to get the source code.zip file from the releases tab.
+Extract it and open up the TFT-Eyes.ino file from the Arduino IDE ( latest build...older ones will work ig ) and flash it to your ESP.
 You can read the code for yourself and most of the things are commented so it will be easy to figure out the process for yourself.

 # ----- ESP32 S3 SPECIAL NOTICE -----